Tutorial

 Reading the output

-A real pg_stat_statements result looks like this (truncated):
+A typical pg_stat_statements result looks like this (truncated):

 query | calls | total_ms | mean_ms | rows